HOW TO USE THE VAT CALCULATOR

-To use the free UK VAT calculator, just type in your Net Amount and we will automatically calculate your VAT Amount and Gross Amount at the UK standard VAT rate of 20%
+Type in your Net Amount and the VAT Rate we will automatically calculate your VAT Amount and Gross Amount.

 The VAT Amount line shows how much VAT has been calculated from the Net Amount.
 The Gross Amount is the Net Amount plus the VAT added to give you the gross total.